Massive wave propagation near null infinity: Propagation through null infinity

 Each of these is a uniform family of de,sc-operators with the same orders as their non-regularized counterparts.
 But, for each individual $\varepsilon>0$, they are regularizing operators.
-For each $N\in \bbR$ and tempered distribution $u\in \smash{H_{\mathrm{de,sc}}^{-N,-N}}$, we can choose $K$ sufficiently large such that the algebraic manipulations above are all justified, and via the usual strong convergence argument the estimate \cref{eq:Aest} follows, now contingent only on the weak hypothesis that
+For each $N\in \bbR$ and tempered distribution

+we can choose $K$ sufficiently large such that the algebraic manipulations above are all justified, and via the usual strong convergence argument the estimate \cref{eq:Aest} follows, now contingent only on the weak hypothesis that \cref{eq:misc_411} holds.
 Since $N$ was arbitrary, we can conclude that \cref{eq:Aest} holds in the strong sense, for any $u\in \calS'$.